TheRealAnonymous008/quartz/content/details/natural sciences/physics/mechanics/Impulse and Momentum.md

 	  \sum \vec{F}_\text{ext} = \frac{d\vec{p}_\text{tot}}{dt}
 	  $$

+* Between very elementary objects (i.e., where there is no clear separation between them or when collisions leave them unchanged), the collisions are always elastic or very nearly elastic

 # Links
 * [[University Physics with Modern Physics 15th Edition By Freedman]] - Ch.
 8